Provereno-Media/Export-MW-Metadata-Bulk-Results/README.md

 Export the **entire bulk metadata table** — videos, channels, playlists — to **CSV**, **TSV**, **JSON**, or **Markdown** instantly, in the browser, with zero setup.

+For a single video analysis export, use [Export-MW-Metadata-Analysis-Results](https://github.com/Provereno-Media/Export-MW-Metadata-Analysis-Results/)

 <br/>

 </div>